Azure Virtual Network fundamentals

 Azure virtual networks enable you to link resources together in your on-premises environment and within your Azure subscription.
 In effect, you can create a network that spans both your local and cloud environments.
 There are three mechanisms for you to achieve this connectivity:

-This approach is like a virtual private network (VPN) connection that a computer outside your organization makes back into your corporate network, except that it's working in the opposite direction.
-In this case, the client computer initiates an encrypted VPN connection to Azure to connect that computer to the Azure virtual network.
+- Point-to-site virtual private networks The typical approach to a virtual private network (VPN) connection is from a computer outside your organization, back into your corporate network.
+In this case, the client computer initiates an encrypted VPN connection to connect that computer to the Azure virtual network.

 Route network traffic